 At Barford St. Peter’s Primary School, PSHE is at the core of what we do and enables our children to become independent, confident, healthy and responsible members of society, as well as developing the “whole child” intellectually, spiritually, morally, socially and culturally (SMSC).
 Through our whole-school approach to PSHE, it is our belief that excellence in these areas will lead to excellence across the curriculum and beyond in later life.
 PSHE is taught across the school from Rec - Year 6 on a weekly basis and as a school, we follow the Twinkl PSHE scheme and use Protective Behaviours (PB's).
 PB’s is a safety awareness and resilience building programme.
 Our Whole-school PSHE scheme of work includes units on British Values, Global Citizenship, Personal Safety, Health, RSE, Mental Wellbeing and more, supporting our teachers to deliver outstanding SMSC provision.
 Our PSHE planning and resources are fully in line with the PSHE Association Programme of Study and fulfil the statutory requirements for Relationships and Health Education.
-Our PSHE curriculum equips children with relevant and meaningful content, which is supported through a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health.
+Our PSHE curriculum equips children with relevant and meaningful content, which is supported through a strong emphasis on emotional literacy, building resilience and nurturing positive mental and physical health.
 With an ever-changing society, we are able to provide our children with a strong understanding of the diverse world around them and support them in playing a positive role in contributing to the school and the wider community.
 Weaving through the heart of our PSHE teaching, is a commitment to enhancing and promoting our core Christian Values; Kindness, Compassion, Respect, Responsibility, Thankfulness and Perseverance.

 Different families: Same love